yuhan-Chen11/yuhan-Chen11/README.md

 ### 🔹 Road Damage Detection (Computer Vision)

-📌 Task: Road surface damage detection
+📌 Task: Road surface damage detection system

 🔧 What I did:

-- Implemented object detection models (e.g., YOLO) for road damage scenarios
-- Completed data processing, training and evaluation
-- Analyzed model performance under different conditions
+* Participated in the development of a road damage detection system
+* Built and analyzed the model inference pipeline based on YOLOv10
+* Involved in data preprocessing, feature extraction and result analysis
+* Contributed to integrating detection results with GPS-based localization

 🛠 Tech Stack: PyTorch, Computer Vision, Object Detection